TheDragon246/temporal_divisions/README.md

 ## Study Overview

-This study investigates how temporal segmentation affects spatial memory in virtual environments.
+Spatial navigation requires learning environments larger than what can be perceived at one time, necessitating the integration of distinct episodes into a unified representation.
+Modern theories postulate hierarchical models of space, in which environments are mentally segmented, allowing more precise navigation within subregions and less precise strategies across them.
+But how does space become segmented into subregions?

+Here, we investigate how temporal segmentation subserves memory in a virtual environment.
+While the dissociation of spatial and temporal information has been demonstrated for screen-size environments, this is the first experiment where this dissociation is tested in a freely navigable environment.
 Participants (n=76 complete, 97 enrolled) learned the locations of 16 objects in a custom-built Unity3D virtual environment across two temporally separated sessions.
-The study examined whether temporal divisions during learning affect spatial memory across multiple behavioral tasks.
+This design allowed us to examine whether temporal divisions during learning affect spatial memory across multiple behavioral tasks, with key aspects making temporal distance dissociable from spatial distance as well as whether objects were learned by being travelled between directly or not.

-### Key Findings

-- **Temporal segmentation effects were task-dependent**, creating a gradient across different measures
-- **Strongest effects**: Free recall (objects recalled together) and distance-based tasks (elongation, estimation accuracy)
-- **Weakest effects**: Configurational tasks (JRD, mapping) requiring broader spatial knowledge
-- **No effects**: Object viewing (perceptual control task), demonstrating divergent validity

 ## Repository Structure